Photo: Karl Gabor.

 The effects of employment protection also differ considerably between industries.
 The service sector has been a stepping stone to the labor market for a lot of young people and immigrants.
 At the same time, rigid rules of employment protection have been demonstrated to weaken the labor market prospects of these groups.
 The program contains both reviews of research on the effects of employment protection and applied research on the laws governing employment protection in Sweden.

-Finally, there is research on the importance of personal traits and human capital for economic outcomes.
-The ability to cope with stress, self-discipline and social skills are all valuable characteristics in many service occupations.
+Finally, there is research on personal traits.
+The ability to cope with stress, self-discipline, and social skills are all valuable characteristics in many service occupations.

-The main financial contributors of the program are Almega, the Jan Wallander and Tom Hedelius Foundation, and the Millenium Foundation.
+The main financial contributors of the program are Almega and the Jan Wallander and Tom Hedelius Foundation.